 The Blue Flag is an international environmental award made to beaches and marinas thoughout the world that demonstrate good environmental standards and good sanitary and safety facilities.
 The award is made by the Foundation for Environmental Education (FEE), an independent non-profit organisation.
 The Blue Flag award is in place in over 45 countries internationally.
 You can find information on the beaches and marinas in Ireland that have received awards at blueflagireland.org.

-A Blue Flag award is awarded to beach or marina is for one season (July to August) only.
+A Blue Flag award is awarded to a beach or marina for one season (July to August) only.

 The award of a Blue Flag to a beach depends on compliance with 32 criteria covering the following aspects: